Veterans honored as downtown plaza is transformed into Valentine's Day display

 According to Branzaru, the goal was to reach 1,000 hearts.
 She expressed her commitment to ensuring that no veteran is left out of the tribute.

-The event opens with a ceremony in the plaza at 9 a.m.
+The event opened with a ceremony in the plaza at 9 a.m.

 More News